Accumulator-Aware Post-Training Quantization for Large Language Models: Experiments

-Following~\cite{colbert2023a2q} and~\cite{colbert2024a2q+}, we first consider the scenario in which QNNs are optimized for accumulator-constrained processors.
-However, unlike prior work, we focus our analysis on the PTQ setting.
-As discussed in Section~\ref{sec:prelim-a2q}, one could heuristically manipulate the $M$ and $N$ according to the data type bound derived in~\cite{colbert2023a2q}; however, the quantization design space ultimately limits the minimum attainable accumulator bit width.
-To the best of our knowledge, Euclidean projection-based initialization (EP-init)~\cite{colbert2024a2q+} serves as the best alternative to this bit width manipulation approach in the PTQ setting (see Section~\ref{sec:prelim-a2q}).
+We first consider the scenario in which QNNs are optimized for accumulator-constrained processors in the PTQ setting.
+As discussed in Section~\ref{sec:prelim-a2q}, one could heuristically manipulate $M$ and $N$ according Eq.~\ref{eq:data-type-bound}.
+To the best of our knowledge, EP-init serves as the only alternative for accumulator-aware quantization in the PTQ setting.
 Therefore, we use EP-init and na\"ive bit width manipulation as our baselines.